billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 Lets look at this. ``data_items`` is a label that refers to the location that follows it.
-Then, there is a directive that starts with ``.long.long``.
+Then, there is a directive that starts with ``.long``.
 That causes the assembler to reserve memory for the list of numbers that follow it. ``data_items`` refers to the location of the first one.
 Because ``data_items`` is a label, any time in our program where we need to refer to this address we can use the ``data_items``